-CIR -FDR EMULSIFIED ASPHALT
+CIR-FDR EMULSIFIED ASPHALT:

-This work will be done in accordance with the Special Provisions LR 400-5.
+This work will be done in accordance with Special Provision LR 400-5.
 Emulsified Asphalt has been calculated at 1.5 gallons per square yard.
-The application rate may be adjusted in the field by the engineer.
+The application rate may be adjusted in the field by the Engineer.

-Mix design procedures for the Cold In-Place Recycling shall be performed in accordance with LR 1000-1.

-The Emulsified Asphalt shall conform to the provision of LR 1032-1
+Mix design procedures for the Cold-In-Place Recycling shall be performed in accordance with Special Provision LR 1000-1.
+The Emulsified Asphalt shall conform to Special Provision LR 1032-1.